nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 **Output Data:**

-- Boxplot of expression data for each array after background correction and normalization
+- `boxplot` (Boxplot of expression data for each array after background correction and normalization)

 <br>